 In California alone, the shift to PLC could result in 786,000 tonnes of CO2 potentially saved per year if a 100% shift to PLC occurred.

-As of March 2024, approximately 50% of the cement produced by PCA members is PLC, with some companies exclusively producing PLC.
+As of October 2024, approximately 60% of the cement produced by PCA members is lower-carbon cement, with some companies exclusively producing PLC.

 The cement industry has also called for increased funding for research and development for carbon capture, utilization and storage – CCUS.
 The recently passed Inflation Reduction Act has provided important updates, including greater incentives for the cement industry to develop, install and operate carbon capture and storage technologies at its facilities.